zavalab/JuliaBox/HydroGraphs/Readme.md

-# Hydrology Graphs
+# HydroGraphs

-This repository contains the code for the manuscript "A Graph Formulation for Tracing Hydrological Pollutant Transport in Surface Waters."
+This repository contains the code for the manuscript "A Graph-Based Modeling Framework for Tracing Hydrological Pollutant Transport in Surface Waters."
 There are three main folders containing code and data, and these are outlined below.
-We call the framework for building a graph of these hydrological systems "Hydrology Graphs".
+We call the framework for building a graph of these hydrological systems "HydroGraphs".

 Several of the datafiles for building this framework are large and cannot be stored on Github.
 To conserve space, the notebook `get_and_unpack_data.ipynb` or the script `get_and_unpack_data.py` can be used to download the data from the Watershed Boundary Dataset (WBD), the National Hydrography Dataset (NHDPlusV2), and the agricultural land dataset for the state of Wisconsin.
-The files `WILakes.df` and `WIRivers.df` metnioend in section 1 below are contained within the `WI_lakes_rivers.zip` folder, and the files 24k Hydro Waterbodies dataset are contained in a zip file under the directory `DNR_data/Hydro_Waterbodies`.
+The files `WILakes.df` and `WIRivers.df` mentioned in section 1 below are contained within the `WI_lakes_rivers.zip` folder, and the files 24k Hydro Waterbodies dataset are contained in a zip file under the directory `DNR_data/Hydro_Waterbodies`.
 These files can also be unpacked by running the corresponding cells in the notebook `get_and_unpack_data.ipynb` or `get_and_unpack_data.py`.

 ## 1. graph_construction
 This folder contains the data and code for building a graph of the watershed-river-waterbody hydrological system.
 It uses data from the Watershed Boundary Dataset (link [here](https://apps.nationalmap.gov/downloader/#/)) and the National Hydrography Dataset (link [here](https://www.epa.gov/waterdata/get-nhdplus-national-hydrography-dataset-plus-data)) as a basis and builds a list of directed edges.
 We use `NetworkX` to build and visualize the list as a graph.
 This folder contains the following subfolders: